bseltz-cohesity/scripts/python/policyTool/README.md

 * List Policies: shows local, replica and archival frequencies and retentions
 * Add a Replica
 * Delete a Replica
+* Add an Archive Target
+* Delete an Archive Target

-In the future, changing base and extended retentions, and adding and deleting archival targets will be added.
+In the future, changing base and extended retentions will be added.
 All other features will be considered upon request.

 Note: this script is written for Cohesity 6.5.1 and later.